 - Step 2: Mark Your Ball.
 Just like on the green, you must mark the position of the ball with a tee, a coin, or another ball marker before you lift it.

 - Step 3: Lift and Identify.
 You can now pick up the ball.
-It's important to note you are only allowed to clean the ball enough to identify it (for example, to see your mark or logo).
+You are only allowed to clean the ball enough to identify it (for example, to see your mark or logo).
 You can't give it a full wash.

 - Step 4: Replace the Ball.
 Once identified, you must place the ball back on its original spot.
 If you fail to mark your ball or fail to announce your intent, you’ll receive a one-stroke penalty.